 As enterprises move from physical products to digital services, they are redefining the business model relationship with the end customer, creating what we now know as the subscription model.
-Subscription models can help deliver meaningful 5G consumer and enterprise services to consumers.
-Many of today’s most popular digital 5g services use a subscription model, including music streaming, tv/video streaming, transportation, newspapers, and magazines.
-This trend will grow exponentially in the years ahead.
+Subscription models are one of the benefits of 5G for consumers – they can help deliver meaningful 5G consumer and enterprise services to consumers.
+Many of today’s most popular digital 5G services like video streaming, music streaming, transportation, newspapers, and magazines use a subscription model.
+The trend of 5G streaming will grow exponentially in the years ahead.

 The rapid adoption of subscription-based services is not something new.
 Companies like Spotify introduced the idea of subscriber-based music streaming to consumers over a decade ago; today, Spotify boasts over 270+ million active users.
 In the enterprise domain, companies such as Oracle have also successfully made the transition from on-premise perpetual software to a cloud-based SaaS business model for infrastructure and software applications.